chadrc/simple-expression-language/Readme.md

 ```

 ### Collecting
-Collecting is initialized with a seed value, takes in a associative array or stream and aggregates it.
+Collecting is initialized with a seed value, takes in a associative array, range or stream and passes each value into a given expression.

 Operator in form `<any>` where 'any' is the seed value.
 Must be a value literal value.